kienphan1234/TestAngular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `ng s` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/catalogue`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding